DigitalRiver/react-atlas/README.md

 If you are interested in contributing to the project, please read our [Contributing Guidelines](https://github.digitalriverws.net/ux/react-atlas/blob/master/CONTRIBUTING.md)

+Also, check out [our wiki](https://github.digitalriverws.net/ux/react-atlas/wiki) for more information on coding conventions, why we made certain decisions and a roadmap.

 This project is developed on Node 4.2.2+.
 Look into using [nvm-windows](https://github.com/coreybutler/nvm-windows) or [n](https://github.com/tj/n) to handle different node versions.

 ## Set-Up/Installation for Development